openzipkin-contrib/brave-opentracing/README.md

 braveTracer = tracer.unwrap();
 ```

-Note: if you haven't updated to a server running the [Zipkin v2 api](http://zipkin.io/zipkin-api/#/default/post_spans), you
+Note: If you haven't updated to a server running the [Zipkin v2 api](https://zipkin.io/zipkin-api/#/default/post_spans), you
 can use the old Zipkin format like this:

 ```java